Pyleks/Milestone-Project-3/README.md

 > Want to try a new recipe that have good rating.

-> Want to add my own recipe to see if others like my pastry.
+> Want to add my own recipe to see if others like my recipe.

 > Want to use it as my own digital recipe book for easy sharing.